latchbio/latch/docs/source/basics/local_development.md

 >>> python3 scripts/test_task.py
 ```

 You can execute any python code in your workflow environment.
-Functions and scripts do not have to be latch specific so you can test library code or binaries as well.
+Functions and scripts do not have to be latch SDK code -- you can test library code or binaries as well.
 Think of the environment as a snapshot of the computer your tasks run on.

 ## Notes on the test environment

-It is important that any changes to the code are done on your local machine -- these changes will be synced into the latch develop environment and saved on your local computer as well.
+Any changes to the code must be done on your local machine -- these changes will be synced into the latch development environment and saved on your local computer as well.
 Changes made directly in the latch develop environment are not saved and are not synced back to your local computer.
 Moreover, they may be overwritten by the sync process.

 We use `rsync` to bring changes from your local workflow directory to the latch develop environment.
 We recursively copy changes to the `/root` directory in the development environment.
 For example, this line in the default docker image creates the `wf` directory in the cloud environment: